thisisthekap/Xamarin.Amplitude.Android/README.md

 ## Versioning Scheme

-The versioning scheme of `Xamarin.Amplitude.Android` is derived from the versioning of `com.revenuecat.purchases:purchases`.
+The versioning scheme of `Xamarin.Amplitude.Android` is derived from the versioning of `com.amplitude:android-sdk`.

 ### Example: